Intelligent Voice Assistants for 5 Places in Today’s Digital Workplace

 - HR-related Tasks.
 Although probably not in widespread use yet, the use of voice devices for routine HR services such as requesting PTO or holiday leave, payroll statements, benefits information, etc. are areas that can also bring cost savings and convenience, alleviating the need for HR staff to answer routine queries while making HR information readily available to staff.
 Chatbots for employee engagement can help lower staff turnover.

 - Voice-based Search.
 Using voice to search for information in a report offers interesting benefits.
 Think about an engineer working in the field to repair equipment, requesting specific installation guidelines or information, and that information being filtered and tailored exactly to his or her need.
 This eliminates the need to sift through lengthy web pages or PDFs to access the desired information.

 - Conference room scheduling and control of AV conferencing systems.
 Systems like Amazon’s Alexa for Business have been at the forefront of voice-controlled meeting room scheduling.
 The ability to control the AV equipment via voice and link to attendees’ calendars and other services helps get meetings up and running efficiently and quickly.

 - Inventory management for office supply rooms.
-Replenishing printer paper or other office supplies could be enabled via voice assistant.
-Similarly, in dispatch and delivery rooms, orders can be initiated using voice assistants.
+Replenishing printer paper or other office supplies could be enabled via an AI voice assistant.
+Similarly, in dispatch and delivery rooms, orders can be initiated using digital voice assistants.